Psychotrope37/DaysTillDefcon/README.md

 # DaysTillDefcon
-portable bash script that can be added to motd to count down days until defcon  / bsides
+super small bash script that can be added to motd to count down days until DefCon 25